 The Search Committee is appointed by the department head, supervisor, and/or Dean, Director, or Vice President, as appropriate.
 For joint faculty appointments or positions carrying extra-departmental responsibilities, the secondary department is represented on the committee.
 Search committees must reflect the diversity of the University community, including but not limited to women, minorities, individuals with disabilities, and covered veterans.
 There must be gender and racial diversity present on the search committee.

 Generally accepted best practice for search committee construct (in terms of size and diversity of perspective) is five to nine members.
-Please note: the direct supervisor and/or final decision-maker should not serve on the committee.
+Please note: the direct supervisor, department chair, and/or final decision-maker should not serve on the committee.
 This could potentially be seen as causing an undue influence on the search committee.

 When a hiring officer appoints a search committee, they must designate one member of the committee as the Office of Diversity and Inclusion Representative hereafter called the ODI Representative.
 This person will assist the search committee in carrying out its responsibilities to develop a broad and diverse candidate pool and will act as a liaison to the Office of Diversity and Inclusion during the search process.
 While this person should not be the Chair of the Search Committee, they do not need to be a woman or minority.

 To evaluate all steps of the search process in terms of the goals and principles of affirmative action, including ensuring the position is widely advertised and the search committee does not unconsciously engage in discriminatory practices.

 To communicate with the Office of Diversity and Inclusion throughout the search process, asking for advice and assistance as necessary to ensure a diversified pool of applicants and adherence to all related University policies and NYS laws.